If you think you might have coronavirus

 Easy Read and other language/format information about coronavirus and self-isolation

 Alternative formats of Public Health England national messaging, including BSL, large print, easy read, and audio/radio versions.

 Easy Read information about coronavirus and self-isolation

-NHS guidance - If you get ill, Guidance for people with health issues, Staying at home, Staying safe, Getting NHS help when you need it during the coronavirus outbreak - Easy Read, Getting NHS help when you need it during the coronavirus outbreak - plain English
+NHS guidance - Coronavirus – Easy Read and Large Print, Getting NHS help when you need it during the coronavirus outbreak - Easy Read, Getting NHS help when you need it during the coronavirus outbreak - plain English